 CBD Oil: CBD from Industrial Hemp vs CBD from Medical Cannabis

-Most of the visitors to our dispensaries have seen CBD products for sale at retail establishments like smoke shops and health food stores.
-In this article, we’ll explain the difference between these products and the full-spectrum CBD products carried at MOCA.
+Most of the visitors to our dispensaries have seen CBD and other products for sale at retail establishments like smoke shops and health food stores.
+In this article, we’ll explain the difference between these products and the full-spectrum CBD products carried at MOCA, including CBD oil.

 What is CBD and What are the Benefits?

 Cannabidiol (CBD) is a non-psychoactive cannabinoid found in the Cannabis Sativa plant.
-It can be found in both industrial hemp plants as well as the marijuana plants grown by the legalized cannabis industry.
+CBD can be found in both industrial hemp plants as well as the marijuana plants grown by the legalized cannabis industry.

 CBD is used to control seizures for those with epilepsy and neuropathic pain for patients living with multiple sclerosis.
 It’s a powerful analgesic and anti-inflammatory often used by those with living with chronic pain or Crohn’s disease.